HmonWutt/Advent-of-code-2022/README.md

 # Advent-of-code-2022

-Day one

-A quick solution using a for loop!
+Day one: A quick solution using a for loop!

-Day two

-For loop and a lot of if elses!
+Day two: For loop and a lot of if elses!

 Day three

-Day four

-For loop and a lot of if elses AGAIN!
+Day four: For loop and a lot of if elses AGAIN!

-Day five

-Dictionaries

-Day six
+Day five: Dictionaries

-Sets
+Day six: Sets